pwsmith/minima/_posts/2019-08-25-what-I-wish-I-knew-when-starting-my-PhD.md

 - It will handle formatting mostly well
 - It's probably the best suited software for generating articles with the typesetting requirements that linguistics needs.
 - It makes life very easy to use non-latin characters, and to combine accents with them.

+There are easier options of writing in plain text (for instance markdown), but these often lack the required support to format linguistics papers.
+For instance, automatic numbering, glossing alignment, tree drawing, are all not easily done using markdown (there are workarounds).

 As I said, I'm not here to give an overview of why LaTeX is good for academic publications.
 Many of these exist already see [here](https://tex.stackexchange.com/questions/1756/why-should-i-use-latex) for a general discussion, and for a lingusitics specific set up, see [Latex for Linguists (Essex-style), from Doug Arnold](https://www1.essex.ac.uk/linguistics/external/clmt/latex4ling/) and [Latex for Linguists (Leipzig-style), from Anke Himmelreich](https://home.uni-leipzig.de/assmann/teaching/SS18/skript_latex.pdf).